meshapi/grpc-api-gateway/docs/quickstart/generation.md

         --go-grpc_out=gen \
         --grpc-api-gateway_out=gen \
         --openapiv3_out=gen \
         echo_service.proto
     ```

-    You should see generated files inside `gen` directory.
+        You should see the generated files inside the `gen` directory.

     !!! tip
-        It might be a good idea to utilize `Makefile`s to avoid having to type a long command over and over.
+        It might be a good idea to use `Makefile`s to avoid typing a long command repeatedly.

-## Implementing the service
+## Implementing the Service

-How about we set up our go module first:
+First, let's set up our Go module:

 ```sh
 $ go mod init demo
 ```

-The following `main.go` implements the Echo service and starts a gRPC server on port `40000`:
+The following `main.go` file implements the Echo service and starts a gRPC server on port `40000`:

 ```go title="main.go" linenums="1"
 package main